Use the heading tabs to expand and collapse each section.

-For all LiNCHigher's work we are guided by The SCiP Alliance’s definition of a Service child:
+For all LiNCHigher's work we are guided by The Service Children's Progression (SCiP) Alliance’s definition of a Service child:

 A person whose parent, or carer, serves in the regular armed forces, or as a reservist, or has done at any point during the first 25 years of that person’s life.